Skip to content

 1. Make Migrations Reversible

-Always ensure your down method correctly reverses every action taken in the up method.
-If you create a table in up, drop it in down.
+Always ensure your -- +migrate Down section correctly reverses every action taken in -- +migrate Up.
+If you create a table, drop it in down.
 If you add a column, remove it.

 While you can use migrations to move or transform data, it's often better to keep schema changes and data changes separate.
 If a data migration fails, it can leave your database in an inconsistent state.